Kodular/Documentation/docs/components/connectivity/web.md

 |:----:|
 |text|

-The name of the file where the response should be saved.
-If SaveResponse is true and ResponseFileName is empty, then a new file name will be generated.
+_The name of the file where the response should be saved.
+If SaveResponse is true and ResponseFileName is empty, then a new file name will be generated._

 ### Save Response

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Web', 'Save Response')]]